 As part of the major, students have the opportunity to work with a faculty member on a research project, normally in their junior or senior year.
 Students receive credit for this research experience by registering for Special Problems in Biology after arranging the details with a faculty member of their choice.

 Declaring your major

 You are urged to declare your major as soon as you possible – even if you have not completely made up your mind.
 Why?
 When you declare your major you are automatically included on the Biology Department’s email mailing list and thus receive announcements, helpful hints, and other information you may find useful in solidifying your career goals.
-Declaring your major is easy: simply go to this page.
+To declare your major, please contact the Registrar’s Office.
 Should you want to change your major at a later time, follow the same procedure for your new major.